May 15-17, 2018

 Dr. Daron Green is responsible for strategic oversight and operational delivery across all of Facebook’s external research engagements and collaborations.
 He works with all of the Facebook research leads to ensure that their strategic goals can be realized and that Facebook actively partners with the academic research community in open, collaborative and mutually beneficial research engagements.

 An English proverb states, “A journey of a thousand miles begins with a single step.”
 Mike Hess began his journey as a disabled person at the age of 7 in a small, Mid-western town in Ohio.
 As an April Fools baby, he was a natural class clown and wanted to sit in the back of the class cracking jokes as early as the 1st grade.
 He quickly moved to the front of the class after realizing he was not able to see the chalkboard.
 He was, however, still fully able to participate in class.

 Shalini Kesar is Associate Professor in Information Systems, department of CSIS, Southern Utah University (SUU).
-She holds a bachelor’s degree in Mathematics and Business Data Processing as well as BA from the University of Delhi, a MPHIL in information systems from De Montfort University, a MSC in analysis, design and management information systems from the London School of Economics and Political Science, and a Doctorate in information systems from the University of Salford from UK.
+She holds a bachelor’s degree from the University of Delhi, a MPHIL in information systems from De Montfort University, a MSC in analysis, design and management information systems from the London School of Economics and Political Science, and a Doctorate in information systems from the University of Salford from UK.
 Her research expertise is in cybercrime.

 Deborah Keyek-Franssen, Ph.D. is a creative educator and thought leader with over two decades of professional experience in information technology and higher education.
 She began her career at the University of Colorado in 1998, where she served in a variety of positions, including director of academic technology, oversaw strategy for the use, implementation, and evaluation of educational technologies, and managed a team of consultants and technologists.